emlhe/Synthseg-lesion/README.md

     ├── config.json
 ```

-- Binary lesion masks : files that can be read by SimpleITK or nibabel
+- Binary lesion masks (can be stroke lesion masks for example): files that can be read by SimpleITK or nibabel
 ```bash
     masks_folder/
     ├── id-mask-001_mask.nii.gz